plenaerts/eml2pdf/INSTALL.md

 Windows with python3 in the same environment where you have Pango available.
 Refer to information below for Windows.

-In your shell, you can then issue `pip install eml_to_pdf` to **install the latest release** from [PyPI](https://pypi.org), the Python Package Index, or `pip install <path_to_source_dir>`, which will install the git or other source pacakge you downloaded and unpacked in the virtual environment.
+In your shell, you can then issue `pip install eml2pdf` to **install the latest release** from [PyPI](https://pypi.org), the Python Package Index, or `pip install <path_to_source_dir>`, which will install the git or other source pacakge you downloaded and unpacked in the virtual environment.

-**The eml_to_pdf command should now be available in your shell if you activate your venv.**
+**The eml2pdf command should now be available in your shell if you activate your venv.**

 ## Installing on Windows

-Using eml_to_pdf on Windows should be possible, but it's not easy due to the Pango dependency.
+Using eml2pdf on Windows should be possible, but it's not easy due to the Pango dependency.
 Refer to [weasyprint install instructions for Windows]( https://doc.courtbouillon.org/weasyprint/stable/first_steps.html#windows) and then follow the pip installation steps above.